Hutch23/BasicDigitClassifier/README.md

 ﻿# BasicDigitClassifier
- Uses a neural network trained on the MNIST handwritten digits dataset to predict the digit drawn in a 28x28 image.
+ Creates a neural network trained on the MNIST handwritten digits dataset to predict the digit drawn in a 28x28 image.